SizableElectronics/sizableelectronics.com/README.md

-# sizableelectronics.com
+# Sizable Electronics Website
 This is the Source Code for out official website.
+There you can find information about us and our products.
 Check it out at [sizableelectronics.com](https://sizableelectronics.com)!